joyeusenoelle/GuideToMastodon/README.md

 ## Okay, how do I let people know that I am who I say I am?

-Many Mastodon instances will allow you to add metadata to your profile - up to four items displayed in a table on your profile page that don't count against the length of your profile text.
+Mastodon instances will allow you to add metadata to your profile - up to four items displayed in a table on your profile page that don't count against the length of your profile text.
 If you use these fields to link to your other websites, some instances will allow you to verify that you *own* those websites by providing a link on those websites back to your Mastodon account.
 For instance, if you have a personal website, you can include the link to your website in your Mastodon metadata, and then include a link to your Mastodon account in the header of your website, and Mastodon will verify that you're the person who owns your website.

 A Mastodon instance that allows this will have instructions on your **Edit Profile** page telling you how to add the verification link.